DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 ```

 In sales context, dates can vary from very near future (*today afternoon*) to indeed very far away future (*in 6 months*).
 In this post, we'll process precise dates as an example; longer term dates can be parsed similarly.
 We will recognize  and parse formal language of date-stime strings with Context Free Grammars.
 I like to use [Lark](https://github.com/erezsh/lark) for mainly efficiency reasons, availability of several parsing algorithms and full Unicode support.
 Another very important issue is Lark can handle ambiguity, as we'll see very soon date-time grammars can get quite ambiguous.
 PyParsing is also great, but Lark is much lighter and faster.
 We'll visit performance issues later; first we focus on forming the grammars.
 We'll parse German date-time expression for an example.
 As you will see from the design
 * Non-numeric nonterminals are language dependent i.e. date-time words morgen/morning, gestern/yesterday...
 * Ways of writing date time expressions are different in these two languages.
 In my observation USA English contains more patterns with timezone info i.e. PST, PDT, GMT etc. My feeling is that, timezones add more ambiguity to USA English data-time grammars.
 Enough speaking, let's see the CFGs on action:

 ## Designing the Grammar
 We'll build a grammar to recognize the **precise dates**: dates look like appointment dates, near future or near past.
 For instance *yesterday 11 am*, *yesterday afternoon*, *tomorrow at 8.00Uhr*, *23 March Monday, 12:00*...
 Far away dates i.e. *after 6 moths*, *in 3rd Quarter*, *beginning of the new year* ... can be processed similarly.
-Let's make a list of strings that we want to recognize:
+Let's make a list of strings that we want to recognize.
 Days, either weekdays or relative days yesterday, tomorrow etc. Let's include abbreviations as well.
 Abbreviations can end with a period or not.

 ```